FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Methods

-Before diving into the details of the federation of the propensity score model and the weighted Cox model, we provide some context explaining the position of FedECA in the literature.
-In the case of binary or continuous outcomes, inverse probability of treatment weighting (IPTW) can be directly federated, and has been explored extensively~\cite{toh2018combining, xiong2021federated, han2021federated, han2023multiply}.
+In the case of binary or continuous outcomes, inverse probability of treatment weighting (IPTW) can be directly federated, and has been explored extensively~\cite{toh2018combining, xiong2021federated, han2021federated, han2023multiply, tarumi2023personalized, almodovar2024propensity}.
 In contrast, to the best of our knowledge, few works have explored the federation of ML model training compatible with ECA for time-to-event outcomes.

 The difficulty of this federation is that the straightforward application of FL algorithms such as Federated~Averaging~\cite{mcmahan2017communication} to time-to-event ML models is impossible due to the non-separability of the Cox proportional hazards (PH) loss~\cite{lu2015webdisco, andreux2020federated}.
 Careful federation of the training of ML models capable of handling time-to-event outcomes is possible~\cite{lu2015webdisco, andreux2020federated} but often requires either to use tree-based models~\cite{wang2022survmaximin, archetti2023federated}, approximations~\cite{andreux2020federated, ogier2022flamby} or can only be performed in stratified settings~\cite{buchanan2014worth, shu2020inverse, luo2022odach,li2022distributed, park2022wicox}, which limits the applicability of such federated analyses for ECA analyses.

-Indeed, existing \textit{stratified} federated IPTW methods such as~\cite{shu2020inverse} cannot be applied to ECA as, in the realistic setting we consider, the treatment variable is constant within each center and thus comparison between the treated and untreated groups cannot be done locally from within a single center.
+Indeed, existing stratified federated IPTW methods such as~\cite{shu2020inverse} cannot be applied to ECA as, in the realistic setting we consider, the treatment variable is constant within each center and thus comparison between the treated and untreated groups cannot be done locally from within a single center.
 A recent work proposed a propensity score method to estimate hazard ratios in a federated weighted Cox PH model~\cite{huang2023covariate}.
 The main difference with our work lies in the fact that they have considered propensity scores based on the combination of local propensity scores (computed in each center) and global ones demonstrating superior performance than the global scores alone.

-However, as previously stated, in this paper we consider a setting where local propensity score models cannot be trained locally to predict treatment allocation since the variable to predict is constant in each center.
+However, as previously stated, in this paper, we consider a setting where local propensity score models cannot be trained locally to predict treatment allocation since the variable to predict is constant in each center.